-Dr. Vanesa Landrus is Professor of Spanish at Eastern Illinois University, where she teaches all levels of Spanish.
-She is the Coordinator of Latin American Studies, and member of the International Center for Global Diversity Council, International Education Council, Women Studies Advisory Board, and Latino Heritage Month Celebration Committee.
+Dr. Vanesa Landrus is Professor of Spanish at Eastern Illinois University, where she teaches all levels of Spanish and Latin American Studies.
+She is the President of the Midwest Association of Latin American Studies.
+At Eastern Illinois University, she is the Coordinator of Latin American Studies, and member of the International Center for Global Diversity Council, International Education Council, Women Studies Advisory Board, and Latino Heritage Month Celebration Committee.
 She is also the leader of the Summer Study Abroad Program to Costa Rica and Argentina.

 Dr. Vanesa Landrus was born in Río Cuarto, Argentina, where she began her studies in English Literature.
 She joined Eastern Illinois University as a graduate student to obtain her second degree in Foreign Languages with a concentration in Spanish.
 She received her M.A and Ph.D. in Spanish Literature and Cultural Studies from the University of Illinois in Urbana-Champaign (2007).